seslav/methode-article-internal-components-mapper/README.markdown

 e.g., http://localhost:11070/map?preview=true
 This `preview` setting will not trigger an exception in case of empty article body.

-For backwards compatibility reasons, there is also an alias for the above endpoint: `/content-transform/{id}`.

 ### Internals

 For article validation the service leverages on methode article mapper's `/map` endpoint.